RafeDunlop/ContractMe/README.md

 - [Cucumber](https://cucumber.io/) for automated acceptance tests
 - [JUnit 5/Jupiter](https://junit.org/junit5/) for automated unit/integration
 tests
+- [Geoapify](https://www.geoapify.com/) see below for info about API keys

 All dependencies, apart from the Java runtime/jdk itself, are managed via gradle, by following the steps below to run the application locally, all